marktaborosi/storage-navigator/README.md

     </div>
 </div>

-## HTTP Renderer Themes
+## HTML Renderer Themes

-HTTP Renderer has navigation and file download support.
+HTML Renderer has navigation and file download support.
 Each theme provides a different look and feel for the file browser.

 Below are some screenshots of the available themes: